weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_07_Ex1_Prepare_for_Hybrid_Sync.md

 this by adding a custom, accepted domain to the Azure Active Directory forest and then configure Exchange to use the new accepted domain.

-Once you finish configuring Azure AD for hybrid synchronization in this lab, you will then set up Exchange for a hybrid deployment and then test your new deployment.
+Once you finish configuring Entra ID (Azure AD) for hybrid synchronization in this lab, you will then set up Exchange for a hybrid deployment and then test your new deployment.